Música (2024 film)

 Música is a 2024 American coming-of-age romantic comedy film starring and directed by Rudy Mancuso in his feature film directorial debut.
 Mancuso also co-wrote the screenplay with Dan Lagana and composed the film’s original soundtrack.
 Camila Mendes and J.B.
 Smoove co-star.

 Música had its world premiere at South by Southwest on March 14, 2024, and was released by Amazon Prime Video on April 4, 2024.
-It is based on a real life story partly inspired by Rudy's own authentic experience.
+It is based in part on Mancuso's personal experience.

 Plot

 Rudy is a young man plagued by synesthesia in his head.
 He gets distracted from his relationships and studies due to symphony of everyday sounds and noises.

 He struggles to balance his artistic pursuits, like puppetry and music, with the expectations of his mother Maria to embrace his Brazilian heritage in Newark, New Jersey and find a more stable career path.

 When Rudy's long-term girlfriend breaks up with him, his mother sets him up with other Brazilian women.
 However, Rudy ends up meeting and falling for Isabella, a fellow Brazilian American who understands and values his synesthetic experience.

 The film follows Rudy as he navigates through a love triangle, seeking a balance between his artistic dreams and his commitment to his family and cultural heritage.